• Skip to primary navigation

 Count the number of bells or lay them out in an array.

-Can you draw a graph showing how many of each colour bell you have?
+Draw a graph showing how many of each colour bell there are.

 More fine motor skills ideas

-We have lots more science themed fine motor skill activity ideas here.
+Check out my other science themed fine motor skill activity ideas.

 Why should children practice fine motor skills?

-If hand and forearm muscles develop slowly or aren’t strong enough children can find it very difficult to grip and manipulate small objects which can make learning to write a harder task.
+If hand and forearm muscles develop slowly or aren’t strong enough, children can find it very difficult to grip and manipulate small objects, making learning to write a more challenging task.

-Easy Christmas themed fine motor activity for kids.
-Use tweezers to rescue Christmas bells from sensory snow #Christmas #SensoryActivities #ElfActivities
+Easy Christmas themed fine motor activity for littles ones.
+Use tweezers to rescue jingle bells from sensory foam snow #Christmas #SensoryActivities #ElfActivities #Elfontheshelf

 Reader Interactions